jessepav/libgdx-wiki-old/Using-libGDX-with-Kotlin.md

         compile "org.jetbrains.kotlin:kotlin-reflect:$kotlinVersion"
     }

+#### Note for Intellij users

+If you let Intellij to automatically configure `build.gradle` for you, and you choose Kotlin 1.1 or higher version, it would add this dependency:

+    dependencies {
+        compile "org.jetbrains.kotlin:kotlin-stdlib-jre8:$kotlinVersion"
+    }

+If you're targeting platforms that don't support Java 8 library, such as most Android phones, it won't compile.
+You can replace it with `kotlin-stdlib` library.

 ## Convert your code from Java to Kotlin

 You do not need to migrate all or any of your Java code right away.
 Both languages are fully interoperable with each other.